eweitz/ideogram/api.md

 Number.
 Optional.
 Default: 1.
 Number of rows to arrange chromosomes into.
 Useful for putting ideogram into a small container, or when dealing with genomes that have many chromosomes.
 Example in [Layout, small](https://eweitz.github.io/ideogram/layout-small).

 ## sex
 String.
 Optional.
 Default: male.
 The biological sex of the organism.
 Useful for omitting chromosome Y in female mammals.
 Currently only supported for organisms that use XY sex-determination.
-Examples in [Layout, small](https://eweitz.github.io/ideogram/layout-small).
+Examples in [Ploidy, basic](https://eweitz.github.io/ideogram/ploidy-basic).

 ## showBandLabels
 Boolean.
 Optional.
 Default: false.
 Whether to show cytogenetic band labels, e.g. 1q21.
 Example in [Annotations, basic](https://eweitz.github.io/ideogram/annotations-basic).